(Disclosure: Some of the links below may be affiliate links)

 - He can get commissions based on the products he sells you.

 The first two models are acceptable.
-They may not be cheap, but in the long-term, they are going to be much better than the last two.
+They may not be cheap, but in the long-term, they will be much better than the last two.

 Getting a fee based on your assets is adding a hefty management fee to your assets.
-It means that you are going to lose money to the fees.
+It means that you will lose money to the fees.
 And considering that financial advisors will not deliver higher returns than average, this will cost you a lot.
 So you need to remember that investing fees are important.

 And being paid by commissions is an indirect way to make you lose money.
 They will generally make more money when selling expensive products (high management fees).
 So, even though they may not charge you much, you will lose in fees because of the bad products they are making you are investing in.

 So, making you invest in expensive products is another way that financial advisors are expensive.
 Sure, this is indirect, but whether you pay money to the fund or the advisor directly does not matter.
-What matters is the total amount of fees you are paying to invest your money.
+What matters is the total fees you pay to invest your money.

 Finally, keep in mind that you will pay the fees regardless of the performance of the portfolio.
 So, if the advisor is doing a great job, you may not mind paying the fees.
 But you will also pay the fees if the advisor underperforms the market.
 And you will pay the fees when the market is going down for everybody.